csoeller/super-res-analysis-tool-installation-docs/Installing-PYME-etc-macos-intel.md

 # Installing PYME on macOS - Python 3.X based install

-## Installation customised for Soellerlab at the University of Exeter

 This is a custom install that should ultimately work on most macOS machines.
 The install has the goal to make access to the latest code available relatively easily.
-It also reflects the relatively recent move of most code to github.

 ### Note for caution - this page is focused on py3

 **NOTE**: This guide focuses on a python 3.X based install.
-PYME has a tentive date of Jan 2121 to phase out python 2.7 based support.

 ### This is a conda based installation